 Your Spiritually Authentic identity plays a vital role in the decisions you make and the relationships you have – or don’t have.

-Thinking about who you are – your Spiritual framework and the manifestation of that framework in your life and your interactions with people – will strengthen the connections among your mind, body, spirit, and behaviors.
+Thinking about who you are – including your Spiritual framework and how that framework fits into your life and your interactions with people – will strengthen the connections among your mind, body, spirit, and behaviors.

 Also, you’ll have a better handle on where you are in life as well as where you want to be headed.
 We continue to grow and develop as we mature – if we’re fortunate – and your spiritual life is a big part of that growth and development.